lesleyrs/clipboard-narrator/README.md

 ![clipboard-narrator](https://user-images.githubusercontent.com/19632758/210650475-b0b2d8f7-2791-43cc-88cf-d7060cb74884.png)

 This tool reads from your clipboard after copying text, with the ability to stop a voice by copying 1 word[^3].
 This allows you to start and stop a voice without requiring window focus.
-It auto-saves the text field to a .txt file and settings to .dat file on closing, this means you should close the application before deleting the saves to reset settings.
-You could also use the text field to take notes.

 Inside the application press `h` to get a tts explanation.
 Copying the same text back to back does not work, press `r` for that.
 The `i` key can also be used for entering text.
 Background colour picker is the button on the top left corner.